-This paper is an extension of a review of Noam Chomsky: The Science of Language - Interviews with James McGilvray, (to appear in Philosophy in Review, http://journals.uvic.ca/index.php/pir), providing additional textual evidence supporting my conclusion that Noam Chomsky: The Science of Language - Interviews with James McGilvray is not a book that illustrates why Noam Chomsky is considered to be a "founding genius of modern linguistics" (Stainton).
+This paper is an extension of a review of Noam Chomsky: The Science of Language -Interviews with James McGilvray, (to appear Philosophy in in Review. http://journals.uvic.ca/index.php/pir), providing additional textual evidence supporting my conclusion that Noam Chomsky: The Science of Language - Interviews with James McGilvray is not a book that illustrates why Noam Chomsky is considered to be a "founding genius of modern linguistics" (Stainton).
 I provide (i) elaborations of some of the points I made, (ii) additional passages from the text showing that the examples originally selected are representative of the quality of the volume, and (iii) a brief discussion of Chomsky's intellectual contributions.
-Given that Chomsky advocates "consciousness raising" (p.
-119), he would recognize the Chomskyan spirit of the critique offered.
-People have to become aware of what is problematic in academic writing, especially when "there's been regression ... and the regression has to do with quite clear and definite institutional structures, and, often, conscious propaganda" (p.
-120).
-What is wrong in society at large surely is also wrong in linguistic work.
+My main focus is on linguistic and scientific issues.
+However, given that Chomsky provides also extensive ethical advice and advocates "consciousness raising" (p.
+119), I will highlight instances where his own work violates standards he sets for others.